Examples#

 • simple_gemm_std_complex_fp32

 In each of the examples listed above a general matrix multiply (GEMM) operation is performed in a CUDA block.
 The examples show how to create a complete BLAS description, allocate memory, set block dimensions and the necessary amount of shared memory.
-The input data (matrices A, B, and C) is generated on the host, copied into a device buffer, and loaded into the shared memory.
-The execute() calculates GEMM and stores the results in matrix C, then they are copied into the global memory, and finally back to the host.
+The input data (matrices A, B, and C) is generated on the host, copied into a device buffer, and loaded into registers and shared memory.
+The execute() calculates GEMM and stores the results in either matrix C or register fragment accumulator, then they are copied into the global memory, and finally back to the host.
 The results are verified against cuBLAS.

 The simple_gemm_leading_dimensions shows how to set static (compile-time) leading dimensions for matrices A, B, and C via LeadingDimension operator.
 For performance reasons, it is recommended to try suggested leading dimensions using suggested_leading_dimension_of.

-The simple_gemm_std_complex_fp32 example proves that cuBLASDx accepts input types other than BLAS::value_type.
-In this cases, it is complex type from CUDA C++ Standard Library - cuda::std::complex<float>, but it can be float2 provided by CUDA too.
+The simple_gemm_std_complex_fp32 example proves that cuBLASDx accepts matrices of types different than BLAS::a_value_type, BLAS::b_value_type, and BLAS::c_value_type.
+In this cases, it is the complex type from CUDA C++ Standard Library - cuda::std::complex<float>, but it could be float2 provided by CUDA too.

 • nvrtc_gemm